NORTH COUNTY CEMETERY DISTRICT

 On July 1, 1984 the Escondido Cemetery District and the San Marcos Cemetery District were consolidated to form the North County Cemetery District.
 This was accomplished in order to combine the resources of the two districts, to provide a higher level of service and to standardize the policy and prices for the residents and taxpayers of the District.

 The District is governed by a five-member Board of Trustees appointed by the San Diego County Board of Supervisors from the electors residing within the District.
-The Trustees meet at 6:30 P.M. on the third Monday of each month.
+The Trustees meet at 5:30 P.M. on the fourth Monday of each month.

 OAK HILL MEMORIAL PARK